Table of Contents

 Magnetomotive Ultrasound (MMUS) to the Rescue!

-Magnetomotive Ultrasound is a promising new technique in which the abilities of conventional ultrasound are enhanced by adding a “contrast agent.”
+Magnetomotive Ultrasound (MMUS) is a promising new technique in which the abilities of conventional ultrasound are enhanced by adding a “contrast agent.”
 More commonly used in other imaging modalities such as magnetic resonance imaging (MRI), contrast agents are molecules that “stick” to the part of the body the clinician wants to see, and then show up brightly in the image.
 In MMUS, I use magnetic nanoparticles as a contrast agent.

 As shown in the diagram, two solenoid electromagnets are placed on either side of the ultrasound transducer to create a magnetic gradient force in the imaging area.
 I usually apply a sinusoidal force which causes any magnetic nanoparticles present in the imaging area to bounce up and down slightly.
 These nanoparticles are so small that the ultrasound system cannot image them directly.
 However, if the particles are attached to tissue, they cause the tissue to also bounce up and down.
 Although this motion is merely on the scale of tens of nanometers, it is detectable using phase-resolved image processing algorithms.
-Check out my adviser’s website for more information on magnetomotive imaging, and our magnetomotive ultrasound system in particular.
+Check out my Ph.D. advisor’s website for more information on magnetomotive imaging, and our magnetomotive ultrasound system in particular.

 The long-term goal is to develop a method for labeling blood clots with magnetic nanoparticles, and then to image those clots with MMUS.